COVID-19: Maintaining a healthy immune system through diet and lifestyle, plus video – Pandemics: history and prevention

 PUTTING THIS ALL INTO PRACTICE.
 There are a number of useful apps for putting all this information into practice.
 One of the most useful is Dr. Greger’s Daily Dozen to ensure you are getting all your nutrients and more.
 Try headspace or calm for some guided meditation.

-These recommendation do not guarantee freedom from infection or COVID-19, but they are side-effect free suggestions, which are also in line with general recommendations for healthy living.
+These recommendations do not guarantee freedom from infection or COVID-19, but they are side-effect free suggestions, which are also in line with general recommendations for healthy living.